finos/tracdap/README.md

 [![FINOS - Incubating](https://cdn.jsdelivr.net/gh/finos/contrib-toolbox@master/images/badge-incubating.svg)](https://finosfoundation.atlassian.net/wiki/display/FINOS/Incubating)

-TRAC is a universal model orchestration solution which is designed for the most complex, critical and highly-governed use cases.
+TRAC is a universal model orchestration solution for managing the most complex, critical and highly governed workflows.
 It combines your existing data and compute infrastructure, model development environments and the repository of versioned code, to create a single ecosystem in which to build and deploy models, orchestrate complex workflows and run analytics.